dberg258/Google-Photos-On-AWS/README.md

   4. Create a stack in CloudFormation using /Templates/template_1.yaml.

+  5. Upon completion of the release stage of the CodePipeline google-photos-stage-1 (which is created by the stack in step 4), create another stack in CloudFormation using /Templates/template_2.yaml.

-  5. Upon completion of the stack in step 4, set up a CloudTrail trail for the S3 bucket smart-album-photos-\<id>.
+  6. Upon completion of the stack in step 5, set up a CloudTrail trail for the S3 bucket smart-album-photos-\<id>.
 Instruction can be found [here](https://docs.aws.amazon.com/codepipeline/latest/userguide/create-cloudtrail-S3-source-console.html) under "to create a trail."

-  6. Upon completion of the release stage of the CodePipeline google-photos-stage-1 (which is created by the stack in step 4), create another stack in CloudFormation using /Templates/template_2.yaml.

-  7. Upon completion of the stack in step 6, navigate to the google-photos-api in API Gateway and retrieve the:
+  7. Navigate to the google-photos-api in API Gateway and retrieve the:
       - Invoke-url from the prod stage
       - API key

   8. In the google-photos-frontend CodeCommit repository edit:
-    - /submit.js:
-      - Populate the api_key and api_url variables with the values retrieved from step 7
+      - /submit.js: populate the api_key and api_url variables with the values retrieved from step 7
-    - /apiGateway-js-sdk/apigClient.js
-      - Populate the invokeUrl variable with the invoke-url values from step 7
+      - /apiGateway-js-sdk/apigClient.js: populate the invokeUrl variable with the invoke-url values from step 7

   9. Commit the changes made in step 8.
 The google-photos-stage-2 pipeline will automatically run and apply the changes to the static website hosted in S3.